 Glen Moray hopes to temp whisky fans with the latest addition to its Xperience Collection, Forbidden Fruit.
 This novel single malt is finished in casks that previously held Calvados, the historic apple brandy of Normandy.

 The whisky continues the Elgin distillery’s long-running interest in cask experimentation.
-Forbidden Fruit follows earlier Xperience Collection bottlings Phoenix Rising, which explored charred oak, and Twisted Vine, matured in Cognac casks.
+Forbidden Fruit follows earlier Xperience bottlings Phoenix Rising, which explored charred oak, and Twisted Vine, matured in Cognac casks.
 With this latest expression, the distillery turns its attention to apple brandy and the distinctive flavour influence it can bring to Scotch whisky.

 The Luxe Review had the opportunity to taste the whisky early during a virtual session hosted by Brand ambassador Iain Allan.
-The format may have been digital, but the dram itself felt comfortably old-fashioned.
+The format may have been digital, but the dram itself is comfortably old-fashioned.

 Forbidden Fruit begins life as Glen Moray spirit matured in traditional bourbon casks before undergoing a finishing period in French oak barrels that once held Calvados…